cmason1996/Clustering_COVID-19_data_in_the_United_States/README.md

 The group has completed multiple machine learning models, created the database, and has done some analysis with visuals and plots created in Tableau and python.

 We are working on a draft of the dashboard in a google slides, which can be viewed [here](https://docs.google.com/presentation/d/1B4qO2vJZSNgvrUMuLoZAHXLGW6Bwc3FtPg9xsuCeNOg/edit#slide=id.p).
-This draft is being used to help put together the interactive html webpage for the final presentation.
+This draft is being used to help put together the interactive html webpage for the final presentation which can be viewed [here](https://elissewright.github.io/testapp/homepage.html).

 ## Machine Learning Models: